computational-biology/metbp/README.md

 ##  List of output files
+**Let us assume that we have supplied 1n32.cif file to the MetBP program.
+The following will be the list of output files.**<br>
 - **1n32.sum:** This is the summary file.
 This file reports the number of nucleic acids and protein residues, metals, water molecules found in the structure.
 Also it gives a summary of every metal binding site, i.e. its coordination, number of nucleic acids, proteins etc to which it binds. <br><br>
 - **1n32.met:** This is the main output file.
 This file gives the metal and base pair interaction details.
 This file also gives the secondary structure of the base with which the metal binds.<br><br>
 - **1n32.det:** This file gives the details of every metal binding site.
 It gives the metal to the coordinated atom distances, different atom-metal-atom distances.<br><br>